shreyanshk/boottorrent/docs/installation.rst

 Pre-Install: Build assets
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**You can skip this section because it is only for documentation purpose as these resources are currently checked in with the repository**
+**You can skip this section if you do not intent to customize BootTorrent as these resources are currently checked in with the repository**

-.. (atrent) you may explain that these "building phase" is useful for customizing phase1 boot, i.e., not only for doc purpose

 .. _`build dependencies`: